Holland V (TV series): Others

-2003 Accolades
+Accolades

 At the Star Awards 2003, the show, at time on the ceremony, set a record for the most number of acting nominations awarded to a cast in a single year, with nine (four were in the Best Supporting Actor category, which was also a record).
 The drama also made notable history by becoming the first show to earn such distinction on winning all four major acting categories at the ceremony; at eight wins (five won during the main ceremony), it originally had the highest number of wins in a Star Awards ceremony until the 2009 ceremony, where it was first beaten by The Little Nyonya's nine wins (the current record holder as of 2016 was The Dream Makers II (another drama with a distinction of winning all four major acting categories), which won 12).

-Additionally, at the Star Awards 25th Anniversary show (2007), Holland V's theme song was voted as one of the top five favourites theme songs and the character of Mo Wanwan (portrayed by Chen Liping) was named one of the five most memorable characters.
+Additionally, at the Star Awards 25th Anniversary show in 2007, Holland V's theme song was voted as one of the top five favourites theme songs and the character of Mo Wanwan (portrayed by Chen Liping) was named one of the five most memorable characters.
 The show itself was honoured as one of the top five favourite dramas.
 The character of Edison Ying Tiancheng (portrayed by Jeff Wang) was named one of the Top 10 most memorable villains.